ihanadi/COVID-19-TRACKER/README.md

 Beautiful and easy to learn and handle.
 I recommend watching it

-- [Chart.js](https://www.chartjs.org/) Simple yet flexible JavaScript charting for designers & developers I liked the way it works, there are a lot of branches that can build a nice dynamic chart, I looked at a small part and I think I will learn more about it in the coming days.
+- [Chart.js](https://www.chartjs.org/) Simple yet flexible JavaScript charting for designers & developers I liked the way how it works, there are a lot of branches that can build a nice dynamic chart, I looked at a small part and I think I will learn more about it in the coming days.

 - [Leaflet](https://leafletjs.com/) an open-source JavaScript library for mobile-friendly interactive maps